studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 If a particularly good spatial resolution is to be achieved, then primarily vertically acting and slow stimuli should be used.

 However, these general statements should be used with caution.
-For example, experiments using matrix-shaped arrays of vibrating pens have shown that it is easier to detect the direction of motion of a linear object represented by these pens when the pens vibrate at $320\;\sf{Hz}$ than when the experiment is performed at $40\;\sf{Hz}$ [@summers:1999:b].
+For example, experiments using matrix-shaped arrays of vibrating pins have shown that it is easier to detect the direction of motion of a linear object represented by these pins when the pins vibrate at $320\;\sf{Hz}$ than when the experiment is performed at $40\;\sf{Hz}$ [@summers:1999:b].
 The quality of tactile perception apparently depends on many more parameters than could be predicted from the properties of the receptor cells.
 Therefore, in the development of tactile display elements, existing school wisdom should be confidently questioned.